As an Amazon Associate we earn from qualifying purchases.

 The underwires, for one, are encased in a cushion made with the primary material of the bra.
-Simultaneously, the cups are separated in 3 parts.
-This supports and lifts the breasts from all sides and angles, while being unlined to create a rounded shape.
+Simultaneously, the cups are separated into 3 parts.
+This supports and lifts the breasts from all sides and angles while being unlined to create a rounded shape.

-The top of the cups are stretchable to accommodate your size.
-This is especially helpful for those whose size doesn't necessarily match in the band and the cup.
+The top of the cups is stretchable to accommodate your size.
+This is especially helpful for those whose size doesn’t necessarily match the band and the cup.
 The curved shape of the band also makes it sit firmly around your sternum.